13th – 30th April, 2016

 Shapero Modern is delighted to present a new print by the acclaimed British artist Stephen Walter.

 Entitled Nova Utopia, the artwork is inspired by Thomas More’s philosophical novel Utopia, and a map of the world he imagined drawn by Abraham Ortelius.
-‘Utopia’ by Thomas More, a work of fiction and a political philosophy written 500 years ago in 1516, is an everlasting inspiration for both political theory and art.
-This book, a narrative depicting a fictional island society and its religious, social and political customs, is about persisting human desire to create order and unity in the world, and the imagination of a perfect human society where justice exists for all.
-Walter’s hand-drawn map updates this to the 21st century, showing a world of mass tourism, package holidays, retirement homes, luxury resorts, banking districts and cultural hotspots.
+More’s book, which was published 500 years ago in 1516, depicts a complex, self-contined world set on an island in which communities share a common culture and a way of life.
+Walter’s map updates this to the 21st century, showing a world of mass tourism, package holidays, retirement homes, luxury resorts, banking districts and cultural hotspots.

-Says Walter: ‘This map is essentially a collection of a number of utopian and dystopian manifestations, come that I yearn for, and also some of the things that I wish didn’t exist.’
+Says Walter: ‘This map is essentially a collection of a number of utopian and dystopian manifestations, some that I yearn for, and also some of the things that I wish didn’t exist.’